klvr/probreason/README.md

   - 0XX -> Lu
   - 1XX -> Wib
   - 3XX -> Leo
+- Quality check for CAPE, and Box2020 yet to do.
 - Recode box-sequences and choices
 - Extract choices from beads
 - Master script for running sub-scripts.